 No, we only interview the strongest applicants based on their UCAS applications.

 What if I can’t make it to an interview?

-In previous years we offered candidates the option of attending interviews either in person or remotely.
-In response to the ongoing pandemic, interviews are currently conducted via Microsoft Teams.
+In response to the coronavirus pandemic, our interview process was moved online and all interviews are now conducted remotely via Microsoft Teams.
 This should hopefully make it easier, logistically, for candidates to attend.
 However, if for any reason you are unable to attend your interview, please do get in touch so that we can rearrange this for a mutually convenient time.